 - Spark plugs

-You already know that spark plugs wear out.
-Well, “burn up” is more like it, because when a spark jumps the gap between two electrodes, it actually burns off (erodes) minute amounts of metal from each one.
+When a spark jumps the gap between two electrodes, it actually burns off (erodes) small amounts of metal from each one.
 Over time, the gap grows to the point where the spark can no longer make the jump.
-That’s when you get misfires, poor gas mileage, lousy acceleration and, ultimately, the dreaded “Check Engine” light.
-Read on to learn how to change spark plugs.
-We’ll also explain when to change spark plugs and how often to change spark plugs.
+That's when you get misfires, lower gas mileage, poor acceleration and, ultimately, the dreaded “Check Engine” light.

 When to Check & Change a Spark Plug

-So how often should spark plugs be replaced?
-A common question for many vehicle owners is “When should I change my spark plugs?”
-Well, not all spark plugs are rated for 100,000 miles.
+Not all spark plugs are rated for 100,000 miles.
 In fact, some carmakers recommend replacement at 30,000-mile intervals.
-So always follow the spark plug service intervals shown in your owner’s manual to figure out when to replace spark plugs.
+Always follow the spark plug service intervals shown in your owner’s manual to figure out when to replace spark plugs.
 But if you can’t remember when you last changed your spark plugs, you can pull them and check the gap and their condition.
-Once you’ve put in the labor to begin checking spark plugs, however, you may as well change them and establish a new baseline for the future.
+Once you’ve put in the labor to begin checking spark plugs, however, you might as well change them and establish a new baseline for the future.

 Signs of a Bad Spark Plug

 The answer depends on the type of engine in your vehicle.
-Some of the V-6 models have very difficult spark-plug replacement procedures that require removing portions of the intake manifold.
-If you’re not comfortable with that level of disassembly, you should take your vehicle to a pro.
-But if you have an engine with easy access to the rear bank, then you can probably do the job yourself.
+Some V-6 models require removing portions of the intake manifold to replace the park plugs.
+If you’re not comfortable with that, take your vehicle to a pro.
+But if your engine affords easy access to the rear bank, you can probably do the job yourself.
 Just be sure you gap the spark plugs properly and use a torque wrench.